Los Angeles Pregnancy Discrimination Lawyer

 - Front pay

 Have you Faced Pregnancy Discrimination?

 If you believe you were discriminated against by your employer because of pregnancy, you will need to prove that you were treated differently than other employees who were similarly situated because of your pregnancy.
 To preserve your right to sue, you may need to file a charge of discrimination with the EEOC or with the Department of Fair Employment and Housing.
 There are strict deadlines you will need to follow, both to file the charge of discrimination and for filing a lawsuit afterward.

-You should speak with a seasoned Strong Advocates attorney, who can counsel you today as to whether you have a valid case and the potential value of your claim.
+You should speak with a seasoned Los Angeles employment attorney, who can counsel you today as to whether you have a valid case and the potential value of your claim.
 Please contact Strong Advocates for a complimentary legal case analysis.
 Call us at (800) 870-9886 or complete the online form on our website to find out how we can help you.